-Russell Crowe and Ryan Gosling are an ace team in Shane Black’s new comedy THE NICE GUYS.
+Russell Crowe and Ryan Gosling are THE NICE GUYS, an unlikely but ace team in Shane Black’s hilarious new comedy.

 What a pair!
 Terrific writer/director Shane Black has certainly given us one of the best pieces of casting this year, as Russell Crowe and Ryan Gosling play brilliantly off each other in his new 1970s-set crime comedy THE NICE GUYS.